juji/fs-interview-task/README.md

 ## Notes

-Checkout `NOTES.md` for developer's note
+Checkout `NOTES.md` to see my note about this app.

 ## Objective